RiverBench/riverbench.github.io/docs/documentation/dataset-release-format.md

 !!! tip

-    [Jelly distributions](#jelly-distributions) are the much faster to load and can support all benchmark tasks.
+    [Jelly distributions](#jelly-distributions) are much faster to load and can support all benchmark tasks.
 They can be used instead of both flat and stream distributions.

+## Distribution types

-## Flat distributions
+### Flat distributions

 Flat distributions are serialized in the [N-Triples](https://www.w3.org/TR/n-triples/) or [N-Quads](https://www.w3.org/TR/n-quads/) format, depending on stream type.
 In case RDF-star is used in the dataset, the used formats are [N-Triples-star](https://www.w3.org/2021/12/rdf-star.html#n-triples-star) or [N-Quads-star](https://www.w3.org/2021/12/rdf-star.html#n-quads-star).
 The files are compressed with [gzip](https://en.wikipedia.org/wiki/Gzip).
 This format is streamable, as you can decompress gzip-compressed files on-the-fly and read the statements line-by-line.

 The flat distribution files are named `flat_{size}.nt.gz` or `flat_{size}.nq.gz`, where `{size}` is the number of stream elements in the file.
 For example, `flat_10K.nt.gz` is a flat distribution file of a triple stream with 10,000 stream elements.
 The full distribution is denoted by `flat_full.nt.gz` or `flat_full.nq.gz`.

-## Stream distributions
+### Stream distributions

 In streaming distributions each stream element is represented by a separate file.
 The files are compressed in a `.tar.gz` archive.
 The files are sequentially named starting from `0000000000.Y` up to `X.Y`, where `X + 1` is the number of stream elements in the dataset, and Y is the file extension.
 All numbers are zero-padded to exactly ten digits.
 The files are in nested directories with at most 1000 files per directory, to avoid issues with some file systems and file browsers.
 The number of levels of directories depends on the size of the distribution, with 10K–1M distributions having one level of directories and larger distributions having two.